bisq-network/bisq2/docs/aims.md

 If any of this sounds interesting to you, please [get in touch with us in our Matrix room](https://matrix.to/#/#bisq.v2.dev:bitcoin.kyoto)!

-There are a ton of challenges for many kinds of developers, but especially for those interested in:- How to scale a complex peer-to-peer network
+There are a ton of challenges for many kinds of developers, but especially for those interested in:
+- How to scale a complex peer-to-peer network
 - How to guard such a peer-to-peer network against DoS attacks (rough concept involving proof-of-work outlined above, but specifics still needed)
 - How to handle distributed data in a peer-to-peer network of anonymous nodes where any node can be malicious
 - Designing trade protocols and trade execution engines on Bitcoin, Liquid, RSK, etc.